natev51/jettl/docs/tools/tools.md

 Also, if you play nicely, this can lead to an easier distributed broker since the reference and the scripted value change events are public.
 Tool above for scripting the events. is it better to have these user events from the scripting to be messages??

+### Navigating Msg Methods

+- Right click a `Method.vi`, finds the interface it's overridden from and goes to the parent method in the interface.
+- Right clicking the interface method finds all instances where the method is implemented.

+This will have to deal with the polymorphic method calls rather than just the interface method for better understanding of the system.

+### Actor Browser

+Per Actor based window that allows you to scroll through the
+- Actor Overrides
+- Msg Overrides

+Looks in the respective virtual folder.